philiamdumandan-art/Fashion-MNIST-Image-Classification/README.md

 ## Google Colab Link: https://colab.research.google.com/drive/1tsst8d46SMxuhaZANdB5dhb4hXdYvKyw?usp=sharing

 ### 1. What is the Fashion MNIST Dataset?
+The Fashion-MNIST dataset was created as a direct, more difficult drop-in substitute for the original handwritten digit MNIST dataset.
+It consists of 70,000 grayscale photos of ten different apparel categories.
+With 60,000 training photos and 10,000 test images, it was developed by Zalando Research and is frequently used for assessing machine learning systems.

 ### 2. Why do we normalize image pixel values before training?